jnunyez/kindk8s-open5gs/README.md

 smf    True    smf      30m
 ```

-### MongoDB K8s operator
+### MongoDB operator

 The HSS and UDM are using as backend mongodb to store subscriber information.
 We use [mongoDB-operator](https://github.com/mongodb/mongodb-kubernetes-operator) to deploy three replicas sets of mongodb (since we are deploying three workers).
-Before deploying open5gs components to check that the mongodb operator has been deployed run`kubectl get mongodbcommunity` and expect a very similar ouput as the one below:
+Before deploying open5gs components to check that the mongodb operator has been deployed run `oc get mongodbcommunity` and expect a very similar ouput as the one below:

 ```console
 NAME              PHASE     VERSION